OOO-A2/IT-Product-Development-course/docs/requirements/quality-requirements.md

 - **Stimulus**: Attempts to intercept or access sensitive student data in transit or at rest
 - **Artifact**: Encryption protocols and data storage systems
 - **Environment**: All system environments (development, production)
-- **Response**: Data remains encrypted and inaccessible to unauthorized parties
+- **Response**: Machine where data is stored is isolated from unauthorized access
 - **Response Measure**: 100% of sensitive data encrypted in transit (TLS 1.2+) and at rest (AES-256)

 ### QAST006-1